 That said, we can make things easier on ourselves by keeping track of and communicating about events in our lives a little better.
 By bringing a bit of mindfulness, not just to the amount of stuff we allow to get on our schedules in the first place—because that’s critical—but to what’s ahead this week, this month and beyond.

 That’s why I’ve been so delighted to partner with COOSHA, a game-changing new calendar app with so much more flexibility than the leading digital calendars out to share what you want and hide what you want with family members, friends and colleagues.
-And the incredible thing is that it’s free.
-And I mean truly free.
-There are no in-app purchases or subscription fees that you’ll discover after downloading.

 The flexible sharing and unique privacy controls are great.
 Let’s say that you want to share your personal calendar with work colleagues or business associates because you need them to know when you are or are not available for meetings.
 COOSHA offers categories within your calendars.
 Let’s say you make one for your fitness schedule, in keeping with your goals to practice better self-care in 2017.
 You’ll share your fitness category with your spouse and any children old enough to work a calendar app, but there’s no need for your boss to know your 4:30 “meeting” is actually a spin class.

 COOSHA also has great group calendars, so perhaps you’ll make one to organize extended family gatherings, saving you a lot of back-and-forth in email and texts to figure out who is available when and remind the more forget among you that it’s Uncle Eligh’s 80th birthday on Sunday, and “P.S.
 You’re bringing pasta salad.”